 - A distracted driver runs a stop sign and strikes another motorist, resulting in death

-- A truck company fails to run a background check before hiring a driver with a history of DUIs, who then causes a fatal accident
+- A truck company fails to run a background check before hiring a driver with a history of DUIs, who then causes a fatal truck accident

 - A landlord neglects electrical inspections in one of their apartments, and a tenant dies from electrocution